• Skip to main content

 You can also freeze them in Souper Cubes.
 Once they are frozen, just pop them out and put them in a freezer-safe container.

-How to reheat General Tso Chicken
+Reheating Homemade General Tso Chicken

 While I’ll admit I often microwave leftovers in a pinch, the absolute best way to reheat General Tso chicken is to use the oven so that it stays crispy.